xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     public decimal Tonnage { get; private set; }
 }
 ```
 A code in the constructor or any method (*behaviour* code) will be added only after we have a failing *behaviour* test, and the added *behaviour* code will make the test pass.
-Let's add a new .NET Standard class library test project for unit tests, manually multi-target .NET 4 and .NET Core 2.1 in csproj file (`<TargetFrameworks>net40;netcoreapp2.1</TargetFrameworks>`; unit test library has to target .NET Core instead of .NET Standard) and add your favourite unit-testing framework to it (mine is [NUnit](https://www.nuget.org/packages/nunit/) and [Shouldly](https://www.nuget.org/packages/Shouldly/) as an assertion framework).
+Let's add a new .NET Core class library test project for unit tests, manually multi-target .NET 4 and .NET Core 2.1 in csproj file (`<TargetFrameworks>net40;netcoreapp2.1</TargetFrameworks>`) and add your favourite unit-testing framework to it (mine is [NUnit](https://www.nuget.org/packages/nunit/) and [Shouldly](https://www.nuget.org/packages/Shouldly/) as an assertion framework).
 Let's add a test which would test what should happen when creating a new ship, run it (you can use NUnit test runner, or [Resharper](https://www.jetbrains.com/resharper) Visual Studio extension) and see it fail:
 ```c#
 [TestFixture]
 public class when_creating_new_ship